Neuroscience Graduate Program at UCSF

 Phil Parker, Graduate Student

-Kravitz AV, Freeze BS, Parker PRL, Kay K, Thwin MT, Deisseroth K, Kreitzer AC.
-Regulation of parkinsonian motor behaviors by optogenetic control of basal ganglia circuitry.
-Nature 466:622-626, 2010
+Kravitz AV, Freeze BS, Parker PRL, Kay K, Thwin MT, Deisseroth K, Kreitzer AC (2010).
+Regulation of parkinsonian motor behaviours by optogenetic control of basal ganglia circuitry.
+Nature 466:622-626.

 Anatol Kreitzer , Ph.D.